Welcome to French

 We offer a wide array of French films often with subtitles.

 Join us to learn about the hundreds of kinds of cheese made in France and taste some of these amazing cheeses.

 Join us in one of our foodie workshops.
 We had fun learning how to make Quiche.

 Come taste chocolate in all forms.
-We loved experiencing and learning about the world of French chocolate.
+We love experiencing and learning about the world of French chocolate.

 Mardi Gras Celebration

 Join us as we celebrate Mardi Gras every year.
-We learned to make King cake together and enjoy the tastes and masks of Mardi Gras.
+We learn to make King cake together and enjoy the tastes and masks of Mardi Gras.

 Jeux de Société-Game Nights